Economic History of Developing Regions

 Economic History of Developing Regions is a triannual peer-reviewed academic journal covering the economic history of the developing world.
 It was established in 1982 as the South African Journal of Economic History, obtaining its current title in 2010.
 The journal is published by Routledge on behalf of the Economic History Society of Southern Africa (founded in 1980).
-The editors-in-chief are Alex Klein (University of Kent) and Alfonso Herranz-Loncan (University of Barcelona).
+The editors are Alfonso Herranz-Loncan (University of Barcelona), Vellore Arthi (University of California-Irvine) and Michiel de Haas (University of Wageningen).

 Abstracting and indexing

 The journal is abstracted and indexed in: